 - supportive tonics to the affected tissues

-Plus, herbal medicine is usually prepared as a formula containing several herbs.
-This means that in each dose of herbal medicine, there are likely to be hundreds of active constituents.
-Instead of just one single ingredient medicinal, such as with antibiotic medications.
-When exposed to herbal medicine the bacteria are faced with hundreds of different compounds.
+Plus, herbal medicine formulas usually contain several herbs.
+This means that in each herbal blend, there could be many constituents.
+Not just one single ingredient, such as in antibiotics.
 This is why bacteria are still vulnerable to the effects of herbs.
-It is just too difficult to work out how to protect themselves against a multitude of constituents all at once.
+It is just too difficult to work out how to protect against many constituents all at once.

-For example, myrrh, mentioned in the bible as one of the precious gifts given to the baby Jesus.
-Myrrh is a herbal medicine that has been used for thousands of years.
-Myrrh preparations have been used both as an oral medicine and topically on the skin to control infection.
-Even after generations of use in infection control it is still effective against bacteria today.
+Myrrh is an ancient remedy.
+It is mentioned in the bible as one of the precious gifts given to the baby Jesus.
+So we know it has been an important medicine for thousands of years.
+For instance, preparations, both oral and topical on the skin can control infection.
+Even after generations of use for infection control, it is still effective against bacteria today.

-You might think that Myrrh is not used any more.
-But there are hundreds of products available today containing myrrh.
-Mouthwash and toothpaste, skin care products, throat sprays, over the counter cold and flu remedies, and multivitamin formulas.
-Myrrh still has a medicinal role in the modern world.
+You might think that Myrrh is not still in use.
+But there are hundreds of products available today containing this herbal remedy.
+For instance personal care products such as mouthwash, toothpaste and skincare products.
+As well as medicinal products such as throat sprays, over-the-counter cold and flu remedies, and multivitamin formulas.
+So, myrrh certainly has a medicinal role in the modern world.
 As do many other herbs.

-Herbal medicine is the oldest form of medicine.
-In some places around the world it is the only form of medicine available.
-I hope I have gone some way to show that herbs and herbal medicine still have a role to play in our modern world.
-I suspect they will still be around long after the current use of medicines such as antibiotics is a distant memory.
+Herbal medicine remedies are the oldest form of medicine.
+In some places around the world, herbs are the only available form of medicine.
+I hope I have shown that herbs and herbal medicine still have a role to play in our modern world.
+I suspect they will still be around long after the current antibiotics.